What’s the connection between stress and skin problems?

 A: Yes, managing stress can help improve skin health.
 Practicing stress-reducing techniques like meditation, exercise, and proper sleep can promote healthier skin and reduce the incidence of skin problems.

-See also What is the best way to maintain healthy skin?
+See also What is the importance of body care?

 Q: Does stress affect the skin differently in men and women?